 Since the Sacrament of Reconciliation can and should be received frequently by Catholics throughout life, making reception of this sacrament part of our family life of faith will go a long way in instilling the importance of receiving God’s grace, mercy, and forgiveness through Reconciliation.

-Registration for the First Reconciliation Program occurs at or after the initial parent meeting, typically held in September.
+Registration for the First Reconciliation Program occurs before or at the initial parent meeting, held in October.

 Children typically receive the Sacrament of Confirmation and their First Communion at the same celebration in the third grade.
 The Confirmation/First Eucharist program consists of an initial parent meeting, the completion of a work book at home, attendance at a one-time parent-child session, a rehearsal, and the celebration itself.

-Registration for the Confirmation and First Eucharist Program occurs at or after the initial parent meeting, typically held in December.
+Registration for the Confirmation and First Eucharist Program occurs prior to or at the initial parent meeting, held in November.

 Baptized adults who have not yet received the Sacrament of Confirmation should contact the parish office.

 Families come to faith formation at different stages.
-As a general rule, families should expect their children to actively participate in at least two years of regular faith formation or Catholic school prior to receiving the sacraments.
+As a general rule, families should expect their children to be actively participating in at least their second year of regular faith formation or Catholic school to be involved in sacramental preparation.

 If your child is beyond the grades mentioned above and has not yet received the sacraments, please contact the parish office and we will work with you and your family to develop a preparation plan for your child.